 To learn more about taking control of your finances, check out more financial planning articles on the Claro website.

-- Save for retirement now, or you may have to work through your golden years.
+- Save for retirement in your 30s now or you may have to work through your golden years.

 - The UK state pension is only £134.25 per week.